makeitsoo/project3/README.md

-# Workout-app --> CUT? getCut? repIt?
+# BEASTNODE

 ## Overview
-Simple app for quickly and easily recording info during your workouts at the gym (e.g. chest fly, 4 sets of 10 reps, 150 lbs.)
+BeastNode is a simple workout app for quickly and easily recording info during your workouts at the gym (e.g. chest fly, 4 sets of 10 reps, 150 lbs.)

 ## Instructions